 Learning Services offer a range of services, resources and information for Māori and Pasifika students:

-- One-on-one academic support with our Māori Learning Advisor (Dora Langsbury) and Pasifika Learning Advisors (Georgie Archibald and Afoa Patiole)
+- One-on-one academic support with our Māori Learning Advisor (Dora Roimata Langsbury) and Pasifika Learning Advisor (Georgie Archibald)

 - Linking you with other Māori and Pasifika support services at Tamesa

 - Māori and Pasifika information resources

 - Workshops and Q&A clinics, including some offered specifically to Māori and Pasifika students

 To find out more or to book an appointment with us, please Learning Services [email protected]

 |Māori Language: Articles/Databases - Recommended databases in the subject guides|| on Moodle is an online environment where you will find maths videos, maths programs, worked-out examples, summary posters, maths animations and worksheets.
 You will also find links to the Pathways Awarua interactive maths package, and to step-by-step numeracy lessons. |

 Log on to using your username and password; note this works best in Chrome.

 Learning Services support at Woolston Campus, Christchurch

 Are you a new International student at Tamesa?

 We understand that living and studying in a new country is an exciting opportunity, and that you will have many questions about teaching and learning in New Zealand.